Medicare and SEBB benefits while employed

 • Durable medical equipment.

 As a school employee, you may choose to delay enrollment until you retire or leave employment.
-However, if you plan to retire within three months of turning age 65, you should apply for Part B to start when you turn age 65.
+However, if you plan to retire within three months of turning age 65, you should apply for Part B when you turn age 65.

 Federal rules may not allow state-registered domestic partners to delay enrolling in Part B without a penalty.
 If your partner will soon turn age 65, contact the Social Security Administration.